- 1 What is Nonprofit Management?

-What is Non-Profit, Public, Organizational Management?
+What is Nonprofit Management?

 An education in the field is generally pursued at the bachelor degree level, though alternative management or business courses may be taken in lieu of such a program if it unavailable at a given school.
 Some school's may offer associate level degrees, though most employers will tend look more favorably upon candidates who have at least four years of education in the area as well as volunteer or internship experience.